 Audiences reason about Leonard from present images and words, sometimes in conflict.
 Teddy claims Sammy was real but fraudulent.
 Sammy “never had a wife” and Leonard lives “a dream” where Leonard would continue his quest “even if I wasn’t in the picture”—note The Picture pun!
 Leonard does continue his quest with Teddy taken out of the picture—killed and un-developing on a polaroid.
 Re-interpretations however compete between characters and within characters.
 For example, Leonard confabulates his past with verbal and non-verbal sometimes in confrontation.

 The Leonard who judges isn’t accurate but instead weighed brain firings none of which are definitively ‘his’ all-time judgement, depending on firings not performed and prior social elication.
-His judgement depends on what Natalie gives or doesn’t give; that knowledge is contingent is a common-place philosophical claim; Memento embodies an experiment to show it.
+His judgment depends on what Natalie gives or doesn’t give; that knowledge is contingent is a common-place philosophical claim; Memento embodies an experiment to show it.
 For example, after Natalie manipulates Leonard into hitting her and after losing his memory of hitting, Natalie performs a damsel-in-distress role to evoke Leonard’s sympathy and righteous anger.
 Leonard however looks at his hand for a moment before dismissing his knuckles’ intuition that his hand hurts because his hand hit her.
 She says she told Dodd about Lenny’s jaguar, rousing suspicion.
 Leonard asks why, consults his hand, and shakes his head in internal disbelief.

-His brain therefore weighs in favour of her fabricated story rather than objective events hinted at by his body—his brain confabulates by dismissing subjectivity.
-He therefore ‘chooses’ to believe the narrative which favours his conscious bias.
+His brain, therefore, weighs in favour of her fabricated story rather than objective events hinted at by his body—his brain confabulates by dismissing subjectivity.
+He, therefore ‘chooses’ to believe the narrative which favours his conscious bias.
 Notably and ironically it is such touch certainties as his knuckles hurting—“I know what that’s going to feel like when I pick it [a glass ashtray] up.
 See?
 Certainties.”—that he uses to defend certainties against Natalie’s claim that “you can never know anything for sure”.
 His faith in mechanical objectivity of notes, and even conditioned gender expectations, betray him when Natalie takes pencil and pen away and plays his expectations to her advantage; he would fare better to genuinely trust subjective, embodied, judgement above notes or social cues here.

 Leonard’s gestures also suggest a ‘dialogue’ within his character.
 Leonard’s hand ‘speaks’ to him and the rest of him doesn’t ‘listen’ per his head signifying ‘no’.
 Such internal dialogue indicates how reasoning is more than verbal argument—choosing the logical spoken argument actually misleads him where attending to his knuckles would rightly lead him.
 Some philosophers argue Memento is philosophic because it offers explicit arguments.
 On the contrary, Memento is philosophic because it goes beyond offering verbal arguments; demonstrating embodied emotive reasoning.

 Part of Leonard cherishes belief in “mechanical objectivity” (objects and records being objective where mind and thoughts are subjective) despite it leading him astray.
 His photos and written facts provide him direction but he nonetheless follows them or discounts them when it suits him.
 To get by, one must forget and compress, just as Natalie pleads Leonard to do: “Trust yourself, trust your own judgement, you can question everything; never know anything for sure!“ We have however the burden of short-term memory whereas Leonard outsources his.
 Leonard forgets Natalie whereas we remain caught in indeterminacy whether Natalie lies to manipulate Leonard, to save herself, or tells white lies for Leonard, or all of these.
-There is, moreover, irony in Natalie’s message for Lenny to trust his own judgement because she manipulates her judgement into such advice.
-Instead of the pristine epistemology most philosophers and scientists aspire to, Memento actually represents messy epistemology in embodied life with its uncertainty and ever moving epistemic aims.
+There is, moreover, irony in Natalie’s message for Lenny to trust his own judgment because she manipulates her judgment into such advice.
+Instead of the pristine epistemology most philosophers and scientists aspire to, Memento actually represents messy epistemology in embodied life with its uncertainty and ever-moving epistemic aims.

 The Failed Detective’s Quest